mozilla-services/ads-client-mobile-examples/docs/local_setup.md

 ### Building iOS Artifacts

 We do not commit the .xcframework binary directly to git, so we have to generate it locally.
-To do this, you can just run:
+To do this we have a script:

 ```sh
 ./scripts/sync_ios_local_megazord.sh --app-services <path-to-application-services> -mobile-examples <path-to-ads-client-mobile-examples>